lilemmy29/Titanic-Survivor-Prediction/README.md

 # Titanic-Survivor-Prediction
 ## Overview
-This project aims to analyze the Titanic dataset, available on Kaggle here.
+This project aims to analyze the Titanic dataset, available on Kaggle.
 The primary objectives are to understand the dataset, perform necessary cleanup, and build a robust classification model to predict whether a passenger survives or not.

 ## Data Exploration and Preprocessing
 I began by loading the dataset and exploring its structure: